 In a pyramid scheme, participants are often asked to make two payments:

 - a participation payment to join; and

-- a recruitment payment, promised when a member recruits others investors or participants.
+- a recruitment payment, promised when a member recruits others.

-These recruitment payments often help define a pyramid scheme – it may be the only or main reason for new member to join.
-The recruitment ‘payment’ involved could be a financial or a nonfinancial benefit, given either to the new participant or to someone else.
+These recruitment payments often help define a pyramid scheme – it may be the only or main reason for new members to join.
+The ‘payment’ involved could be a financial or a nonfinancial benefit, given either to the new participant or to someone else.

 A court can consider several factors when identifying a pyramid scheme.
-The ACL does not limit the matters a court can consider however the following characteristics can be used to help identify a pyramid scheme:
+The Australian Consumer Law does not limit the matters a court can consider, however the following characteristics can be used to help identify a pyramid scheme:

 - unrealistic claims in regard to future profits;

 - the sales and/or promotional material push recruitment very hard; and

 - recruitment payments are a substantial reason to join.

 Share this page: